 - Navigation is Important: Arizona has a lot of dead zones, so please do not rely on cell service.

 - Difficult Hiking Trails: “Difficult Hiking Trails” are characterized by steep elevations, increasingly difficult terrain, and longer distances.
 Experienced hikers should only attempt these trails

-- Bring plenty of water: Remember you will outdoors in the sun you will need to drink a lot of water.
-My LifeStraw Filtered Water Bottle. has been my life safer I can refill this bottle anywhere and it comes with a carabiner to connect it to my daypack.
+- Bring plenty of water: Remember you will be outdoors in the sun and you will need to drink a lot of water.
+My LifeStraw Filtered Water Bottle has been my lifesaver.
+I can refill this bottle anywhere and it comes with a carabiner to connect it to my daypack.

 - Check the Weather: Especially in the summer and monsoon seasons.
 Be sure to check the weather for your intended location, as well as the surrounding areas.
 The weather can change very quickly in the desert, with storms rolling in with little to no warning

 - Pack high energy snacks: It doesn’t matter if you go on a few hours hiking, or on a multi-day hike.
 You will be burning energy and you need to replace it, so make sure to have the right energy food before you hit the trail.

 - Leave no Trace: Be a responsible traveler, it is all about enjoying nature and ensuring you help to preserve the environment.

 1) HORSESHOE BEND – Easy Arizona hiking with breathtaking views

 - DISTANCE: 1.4 miles

 - DIFFICULTY: Extremely easy hike, recommended for small kids, elderly, and dogs.